Support Us Button Widget

 Near the end of the Civil War in 1865, Confederate soldiers fleeing Richmond set fire to the city.
 In the Reconstruction period that followed, streets and infrastructure had to be rebuilt.
 The roads near the bustling shipping district were lined with granite setts, also known as Belgian blocks.

 These cobblestones proved effective for horse traffic on the hilly streets near the James.
 The uneven surface provided a better grip for horse hooves.
-In addition, setts were arranged perpendicular to the sidewalk so that water + sewage in the streets would be directed to gutters.
+In addition, setts were arranged perpendicular to the sidewalk so that water and sewage in the streets would be directed to gutters.

 Rediscovery